 In 1598, the play is mentioned by Francis Meres in a list of Shakespeare’s works.
 Scholars suggest its style dates it to 1595–1596.
-It may have been premiered at an aristocratic wedding.

 The play was first printed as a quarto in 1600, probably typeset from a final-draft manuscript by Shakespeare.
 A second quarto, typeset from the first, was printed in 1619.
 The First Folio version was based mainly on the second quarto, with amendments – made from the acting company’s prompt-book – possibly overseen by Heminge and Condell.

 And stick musk roses in thy sleek, smooth head,